-- The "Preview Release" of 3D Slicer is updated daily (process starts at 11pm ET and takes few hours to complete) and represents the latest development including new features and fixes. - The "Stable Release" is usually updated a few times a year and is more rigorously tested. - Slicer is generally simple to install on all platforms.
+- The "Preview Release" of 3D Slicer (referred to as "Slicer Preview Release") is updated daily (process starts at 11pm ET and takes few hours to complete) and represents the latest development including new features and fixes.
+Continuous updates for extensions are not provided for preview releases: extensions that are available for a preview release are of the latest version that was available at the time when the release was created.
+To get updated extensions, a new preview release must be installed. - The "Stable Release" of 3D Slicer (referred to as "Slicer Stable Release") is usually updated a few times a year and is more rigorously tested.
+Continuous updates for extensions are provided for the latest Slicer Stable Release, but not for any earlier releases.
+For example, if latest Slicer Stable Release is Slicer-5.2.2 and the user has Slicer-5.2.1 installed then the user will no longer receive any extension updates.
+To check if latest version of application and extensions are installed, you can go to Welcome module and in Updates section click Check now button. - Slicer is generally simple to install on all platforms.
 It is possible to install multiple versions of the application on the same user account and they will not interfere with each other.
 If you run into mysterious problems with your installation you can try deleting the application settings files. - Only 64-bit Slicer installers are available to download.
 Developers can attempt to build 32-bit versions on their own if they need to run Slicer on a 32-bit operating system.
 That said, this should be carefully considered as many clinical research tasks, such as processing of large CT or MR volumetric datasets, require more memory than can be accommodated with a 32-bit program.